bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

 author: Samuel Massinon
 ---

 Making a game can be hard.
 There's so many pieces inside of the simplest game that trying to do it with no prior experience can be near impossible.
 That's why I am making this guide.
 A tutorial can help you tackle this challenge.
-I will be making the game of pong, but if you want to make another game you can eaily take the lessons here and apply it to your project.
+I will be making the game of pong, but if you want to make another game you can easily take the lessons here and apply it to your project.

 I assume you have some familiarity with the waterbear language, enough to know where to find blocks and how to use them.
 I will only be showing the script as I create my game.